tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 </details>

-Lastly, we can use the global SFS estimate as a prior on the probability of sampling a site belonging to a given allele frequency class.
+Lastly, we can use the global SFS estimate as a prior for the probability of sampling a site belonging to a given allele frequency class.
-The global SFS prior, along with the per site allele frequency likelihoods from `-doSaf` can be used to estimate the posterior probability distribution over all of the allele frequencies at particular site.
+The global SFS prior, along with the per site allele frequency likelihoods from `-doSaf` can be used to estimate the posterior probability distribution over all possible allele frequencies at a particular site.
 Try it.

 ```bash
 $ANGSD -glf10_text $DIR/output/calmas_region.glf.gz -nInd 40 -fai $CICHREF.fai -doSaf 1 -pest $DIR/output/calmas_region_folded.sfs -anc $CICHREF -out $DIR/output/calmas_region_folded_post